 2000 Fleer Tradition #352

-This is another interesting rookie of Brady.
-These cards normally come well centered, but don’t always grade well because of the poor card stock quality.
+The Fleer Tradition is another interesting rookie of Brady.
+These cards normally come well centered but don’t always grade well because of the poor card stock quality.
 Buyers will have no problem finding these cards online selling or $15.
-They are not that scarce, but do sell quickly.
+They are not that scarce but do sell quickly.

 2000 Skybox Dominion #234

-This is one of Tom’s most affordable cards.
+His Skybox rookie is one of Tom’s most affordable cards.
 They normally grade very well because of the white border that surrounds the card.
-The photo includes another prospect from 2000 that just didn’t pan out, Giovanni Carmazzi.
-Currently you can buy the cards on Ebay for $20-$25 ungraded.
-Gem mint 10 versions sell for $100 or more.
+The photo includes another prospect from 2000 that didn’t pan out, Giovanni Carmazzi.
+Currently, you can buy the cards on eBay for $20-$25 ungraded.
+Gem Mint 10 versions sell for $100 or more.

 2000 Leaf Quantum